httpwg/http-extensions/draft-ietf-httpbis-http2-tls13.md

 those other protocols.
 This does not indicate support in HTTP/2.

-# Key Updates in HTTP/2
+# Other Post-Handshake TLS Messages in HTTP/2

-Section 9.2.1 of {{RFC7540}} does not extend to TLS 1.3 KeyUpdate messages.
+Section 9.2.1 of {{RFC7540}} does not extend to TLS 1.3 messages that are exchanged after the handshake is complete.
+This includes KeyUpdate messages, which only affect TLS itself and do not require any interaction with the application protocol.
 HTTP/2 implementations MUST support key updates when TLS 1.3 is negotiated.

+Unless the use of a new type of TLS message depends on an interaction with the application layer protocol, that TLS message can be sent after the handshake completes.

+NewSessionTicket messages are explicitly permitted.
+Though these interact with HTTP when early data is enabled, these interactions are defined in {{RFC8470}}
+and allowed for in the design of HTTP/2.

 # Security Considerations